e99 Online Shopping Mall

 Editorial Review

-The brilliant new collection from the Poet Laureate of the United States, with an audio cd of selections read by the author.
-Throughout his career, Donald Hall has garnered numerous accolades and honors, including the Frost Medal from the Poetry Society of America, the National Book Critics Circle Award, the Los Angeles Times Book Prize, and the Ruth Lilly Poetry Prize, culminating in 2006 with his appointment as poet laureate of the United States.
-White Apples and the Taste of Stone collects more than two hundred poems from across sixty years of Halls celebrated career, and includes poems recently published in The New Yorker, the American Poetry Review, and the New York Times.
-It is Halls first selected volume in fifteen years, and the first to include poems from his seminal bestseller Without.
-Those who have come to love the work of Donald Hall throughout his storied career will welcome this vital and important addition to his body of work.
-For the uninitiated it is a spectacular introduction to this critically acclaimed and beloved poet. ...
-Read more
+Throughout his writing life Donald Hall has garnered numerous accolades and honors, culminating in 2006 with his appointment as poet laureate of the United States.
+White Apples and the Taste of Stone collects more than two hundred poems from across sixty years of Hall’s celebrated career, and includes poems recently published in The New Yorker, the American Poetry Review, and the New York Times.
+It is Hall’s first selected volume in fifteen years, and the first to include poems from his seminal bestseller Without.
+Those who have come to love Donald Hall's poetry will welcome this vital and important addition to his body of work.
+For the uninitiated it is a spectacular introduction to this critically acclaimed and admired poet.

 Customer Reviews (9)